Types of Girl about the Globe (GatG) – Adventure GatG, Nature GatG

 If you're unsure whether to take one of the Stray bus tours, read our Stray New Zealand reviews below, as recommended by our solo female community.

-“I travelled with Stray for a month and found the whole bus experience amazing for a solo traveller.
+This is my Stray Travel review: “I travelled with the New Zealand Stray bus for a month and found the whole bus experience amazing for a solo traveller.
 I met some fantastic people to travel with, tried new activities such as black-water rafting and saw the best of New Zealand at the same time.” – Lisa Imogen Eldridge

 “Best choice I ever made to go with Stray Travel New Zealand and discover New Zealand!
 The concept of hopping off and on whenever you want is great and the fact that you can retravel for a year makes it definitely worth the money!
 Had an awesome 5 months with Stray!” – Iris van Dam.